Blendify/blender-manual/blender_docs/manual/modeling/modifiers/modify/data_transfer.rst

 =====

 First key thing to keep in mind when using this modifier is that it will **not** create destination data layers.
-*Generate Data Layers* button shall always be used for this purpose, once set of source data to transfer is selected.
-It should also be well understood that creating those data layers on destination mesh is **not** part of the modifier stack, which means e.g. that they will remain even once the modifier is deleted, or if source data selection is modified.
+*Generate Data Layers* button shall always be used for this purpose, once the set of source data to transfer has been selected.
+It should also be well understood that creating those data layers on destination mesh is **not** part of the modifier stack, which means e.g. that they will remain even once the modifier is deleted, or if the source data selection is modified.

 Geometry Mapping